FreeFem/FreeFem-doc/docs/documentation/Visualization.md

 ## Link with gnuplot

 Example [Membrane](../tutorial/Membrane) shows how to generate a gnuplot from a FreeFem++ file.
-Let us present here another technique which has the advantage of being online, i.e. one doesn't need to quit FreeFem++ to generate a gnuplot.
+Here is another technique which has the advantage of being online, i.e. one doesn't need to quit FreeFem++ to generate a gnuplot.

-But this work only if [gnuplot](http://www.gnuplot.info) is installed, and only on unix-like computer.
+However, this works only if [gnuplot](http://www.gnuplot.info) is installed, and only on an Unix-like computer.

 Add to the previous example: